CSE Academic Advising FAQ

 What is a college academic advisor?

 All students are assigned a college academic advisor during their undergraduate experience.
 If you have been admitted to the University Honors Program (UHP), you will be assigned a UHP academic advisor.

 Your college academic advisor is a professional staff member who serves as your primary point-of-contact for academic planning and questions.
 College academic advisors provide resources for academic success, personal wellbeing, and goal setting.
 You can learn more about academic advising on the CSE Academic Advising webpage.
 Although your college academic advisor will be available to you throughout your undergraduate career, they will primarily work with you prior to admission to your major (we call this “pre-major” advising).

 Once admitted to your major, you will work more closely with a professional staff member and/or faculty member within your major department—known as a departmental or major advisor—for academic planning (we call this “upper division” advising).
-You can learn more at the CSE Academic Advising webpage.
+You can learn more on the CSE Academic Advising webpage.

 Honors students should check their academic advisor’s availability, or call 612-624-5522 to schedule an appointment.